madanyc/workfront-learn.en/help/agile/create-a-kanban-team.md

 ---
-title: Creating a Kanban team
+title: Create a Kanban team
 description: Learn how to create a Kanban team and determine settings for the team.
 feature: Agile
 role: Admin, Leader, User